volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Risks

-Now let's move to the most exciting part: risk identification.
-I mean our last 'Risks' section in the report.
+Now let's move to the most exciting part: risk identification, specifically our last 'Risks' section in the report.
-Usually, developers mention some risks and possible problems in PR descriptions.
+Typically, developers mention some risks and possible problems in PR descriptions.
-Actually, they can be mentioned everywhere, but let's start with something simple.
+Actually, they can be mentioned anywhere, but let's start with something simple.

-I generated the following prompt to identify risks from these descriptions.
+I generated the following prompt to identify risks from these descriptions:

 ```txt
 Please compile a summary of the risks identified in some repositories.